 Many, many years ago, I was a reading teacher in a K-5 building.
 We revamped our report cards that year to be very standards focused.
 Indicators based on the standards were broken apart into the report card and each received their own score which then made up the overall grade.
 One of the teachers came to me and said…”How do you grade fluency?”
+We talked things through and couldn’t come to a solid opinion on the best way.
 My oral reading fluency rubrics were born out of that question.

 At the time, all of the K-2 teachers were using DIBELS.
 However, this was the original DIBELS (before the accuracy rate was included).
 The teacher didn’t want to give the students’ grades just based on accuracy.
 She contemplated giving a percentage based on the students’ automaticity in relation to the norm.
 However, as she described, that score in no way reflects students reading more than the target to determine intervention.
 So, basically, if that was used, students would have been considered fluent readers as long as they weren’t in need of intervention.
 And while that’s not a crazy thought, it in no way incorporates how students sound, or if they read really, really quickly and made a ton of mistakes.
 I didn’t have a good answer, so I took to the internet.
 And found nothing.

 I took my knowledge of accuracy rates, the DIBELS automaticity benchmarks, and the prosody scale from NAEP and turned it into a 12 point oral reading fluency rubric.
 I then emailed the fluency guru, Dr. Tim Rasinski to see if I could get his input or if he had any recommendations.
 I fully expected no response.
 I mean, who am I?
 And he’s an innovator.

 Guess what?
 He responded.
 Not only did he respond but he said that they were “really, really good”.
 I died.
 I printed out that email to have forever and then I died.
 All these years later, I have since misplaced that printed email amongst my many moves, and I’m a little bit sad about that!